SamMintah/agro-smart-api-doc/source/index.html.md

     content: Documentation for the Kittn API
 ---

-# Introduction
+# Esoko API Integration Guide for MTN Mobile App

-Welcome to the documentation for the MTN Mobile App Integration with Esoko APIs.
-This documentation is designed to guide developers through the seamless incorporation of Esoko's powerful agricultural services into MTN's mobile app.
-By integrating these APIs, users gain access to valuable information such as Market Prices, Weather Forecasts, Agronomic Advisory, and Climate Smart Information.
+Welcome to the Esoko API documentation for the MTN Mobile App Integration.
+This API empowers developers to seamlessly connect with Esoko's agricultural services, providing users access to vital information such as Market Prices, Weather Forecasts, Agronomic Advisory, and Climate Smart Information.

 ## Purpose